Grenada Travel Information & Planning Guide

 While most of our newer boats have Bluetooth capability, we cannot guarantee all boats are outfitted with this equipment.
 For your convenience, we highly recommend you bring an AUX cord so you can listen to music from your mobile devices.

 Wi-Fi Internet is available in Prickly Bay.
+You can also rent your Wi-Fi dongle at the base for $50 USD.

-220 volts AC, 50Hz.
+Yes, the yachts do have electricity: 220 volts AC, 50Hz.
 Three-point plugs are standard.

-Yachts - The standard voltage on all yachts is 12 volts.
+Yachts – The standard voltage on all yachts is 12 volts.
 In order to use electronic equipment that is 110v, you will need an inverter suitable for use in a cigarette lighter unless your boat has a generator.
-Inverter rentals are not available from the base.
+Inverter rentals are not available from the base

 For more information on what’s included on your yacht, please view the full list here for Bareboat Charters or here for Crewed Charters.